victord96/middle_level_python/README.md

 In this proyect, I will work with some new concepts like POO, debugging etc...

-Like in the basic proyect, I will document every folder of my work in this file, just down here:
+Like on the basic proyect, I will document every folder of my work in this file, just down here:

 ## File Control